 David was our lead NZ guide for 17 consecutive seasons and as such, his knowledge of the fishing in Southland is extensive.
 He has also fished for many years in Idaho – Montana – Wyoming, and has also led numerous trips to places such as British Columbia (Canada), Los Roques (Venezuela) and Patagonia (Argentina).

-He is also an experienced drift boat guide and has rowed/guided for many years on the Goulburn, Swampy Plain, Tumut and a multitude of rivers in the USA.
+David is also an experienced drift boat guide and has rowed/guided for many years on the Goulburn, Swampy Plain, Tumut and a multitude of rivers in the USA.

 David is the only septuagenarian we know who works harder today, than he did twenty years ago.
-His work ethic is such that he has acquired the moniker of ‘The Terminator’ among all of our staff and many of clients.
+His work ethic is such that he has acquired the moniker of ‘The Terminator’ among our staff and clients.
 In his mid-seventies now, he has shown little sign of slowing up.

-David is all but retired, and will only work ‘whenever he gets the itch’.
-He lives with his partner Annella and spends his time bouncing between Thornton, New Zealand, Montana and Melbourne; where he now lives by the beach.
+David still occasionally works, but only when he gets the itch.
+He lives with his partner Annella and spends his time bouncing between the Goulburn, the South Island New Zealand and Melbourne.